 Kidney Disease (Diabetic Nephropathy)

 If you have diabetes, get your urine tested every year to look for kidney disease.
 Your doctor should do a creatinine blood test to check how these organs are working.
-He’ll also check your blood pressure regularly.
+They’ll also check your blood pressure regularly.
 It's key to slowing this disease.
 Your reading should be less than 130/80.